Research

 chloroplast+degradation+colored.jpg

-To survive, all organisms must monitor their surroundings and adjust accordingly.
-This is particularly true for plants.
-As sessile organisms, they must employ a wide range of signaling mechanisms to thrive in an ever changing environment.
+As sessile organisms, plants must employ a wide range of signaling mechanisms to thrive in an ever changing environment.
 During photosynthesis, chloroplasts constantly experience metabolic stress in the form of reactive oxygen species (ROS).
 The severity, timing, and location of these stresses fluctuates with the environment, therefore chloroplasts are able to sense these changes and signal out for acclimation.
-In response to changing environments, chloroplasts can send out “retrograde” signals that alter gene expression and/or cell physiology.
-Universal retrograde signals are typically used when all chloroplasts are experiencing similar levels of stress, or to coordinate chloroplast development.
+In response to changing environments, chloroplasts can emit “retrograde” signals that alter gene expression and/or cell physiology.
+In some cases, chloroplast stress can be some extreme that individual chloroplasts are targeted by the cell for turnover.
+This is illustrated above in the transmission electron microscopy (TEM) image of Arabidopsis thaliana cells with green-colored chloroplasts.
+The chloroplast on the top left has suffered so much damage that it is being moved into the central vacuole for turnover.
+Such a chloroplast quality control pathway may be very important for plants to maintain healthy populations of chloroplasts performing efficient photosynthesis.

-Classic retrograde signals would not allow the nucleus to distinguish between damaged and healthy chloroplasts, while ignoring the problem would leave chloroplasts that are energetically inefficient, as well as dangerous ROS generators.
-A chloroplast quality control mechanism could be used to repair or remove defective/stressed chloroplasts from overall healthy cells.
+Classic retrograde signals would not allow the nucleus to distinguish between damaged and healthy chloroplasts.
+Ignoring the problem would leave chloroplasts that are energetically inefficient, as well as dangerous ROS generators.
+Therefore, a chloroplast quality control mechanism could be used to repair or remove defective/stressed chloroplasts from overall healthy cells.

 nph14134-fig-0002-m.jpg

-• Exactly how do organelles communicate with the cell?
+• How do organelles communicate with the cell?

 • How is chloroplast turnover/repair regulated?